Tell us a little about yourself and your background?

 Give us an insight into your main character.
 What does he/she do that is so special?

 Clare Thibodeaux is a strong young woman.
-Her father was an outdoorsman and guide.
-He taught her how to shoot, hunt, fish and survive in the wild.
+Her father was an outdoorsman and guide who taught her how to shoot, hunt, fish, and survive in the wild.
 After the loss of her family, her independent nature takes over.
 She trusts very few individuals and avoids getting too close for fear of suffering more heartbreak.
 The caring side of her personality emerges as she cares for her patients in the ER.

-Clare’s icy resolve and hard-headedness, when faced with a crisis, might be great in the emergency room, but it keeps her from asking for help in her personal life.
+When faced with a crisis, Clare’s icy resolve and hard-headedness might be great in the emergency room, but it keeps her from asking for help in her personal life.
 She makes snap decisions and rebels against anyone who tries to control her in any way.
 Her way of coping is picking up and leaving everything behind.
-When Clare goes into hiding, she isn’t emotionally ready to deal with the romantic attentions of an Ojibwa FBI agent or the stranger with a questionable past; much less the continuing threats to her life.
+When Clare goes into hiding, she isn’t emotionally ready to deal with the romantic attentions of an Ojibwa FBI agent or a stranger with a questionable past, much less the continuing threats to her life.

 What are you working on at the minute?